oroinc/documentation/crm/user_guide/business_intelligence/reports/bi_reports_actions.rst

 There are four main subsections that help you build your report:

-- **Columns**—In this subsection you define which data columns your report will contain.
+- **Columns**—In this subsection, you define which data columns your report will contain.

-- **Grouping**—In this subsection you can define how the information in your report will be aggregated.
+- **Grouping**—In this subsection, you can define how the information in your report will be aggregated.

-- **Grouping by Date**—In this section you can enable period filters.
+- **Grouping by Date**—In this subsection, you can enable period filters.

-- **Filters**—In this subsection you apply filters to the data that the report returns to select only the information you need.
+- **Filters**—In this subsection, you apply filters to the data that the report returns to select only the information you need.

 Columns
 ~~~~~~~